Tortuguero - Central America's Amazon

 Most lodges in Tortuguero include lodging, food and tours as a package.
 Ours being a guided tour was exactly that.
 There are other lodges and hostels in the village for anyone who doesn't want a package.

 We woke up to loud howls of howler monkeys and chirping birds at 4:00am, thanks to the open windows.
 The grounds surrounding the lodge was luscious and wild.
-We could hear monkeys close most of the time, different sounds of birds, we also saw few just outside our room including toucans and white-collared manakins.
+We could hear monkeys very close by throughout the day, although it was hard to spot them sometimes.
+We saw different types of birds just outside our room, even toucans.

 Later in the morning, we did a day walk through the jungle on the same trail as the night.
 It felt much easier and less intense as we could see everything clearly.
-We spotted a snake, blue land crabs, costa rican porcupines, few small lizards, termite nests, glass winged butterfly, bullet ants, golden orb spiders, walking trees, sloths, etc.
+During this walk, we spotted a non-venomous snake, blue land crabs, costa rican porcupines, few small lizards, termite nests, glass winged butterfly, bullet ants, golden orb spiders, walking trees, sloths, etc.

-After the walk we visited the village and beach, a short boat ride away.
+After the walk, we took a boat to the village and the beach.
 It was a colorful laid back Caribbean village with only one paved road running parallel to the canal.
 Rest of the village was connected by narrow rugged lanes.
-Hurricane Otto evacuation was in place at the time, so most of the village was deserted and those that remained where getting ready to leave.
+Hurricane Otto evacuation was in place at the time, so most of the village was deserted and those that remained where preparing to leave.

-We wanted to try out some of the local restaurants and spend some time exploring the village, but everything was shut down, and we had to head back to the lodge ourselves to pack up and leave.
+We wanted to try out some of the local restaurants and spend some time exploring the village, but everything was shut down because of the evacuation.
+And we had to head back to the lodge ourselves to pack up and leave.
 If we had stayed the day as per our itinerary we would have probably experienced more of Tortuguero.